adamcq/Friendolo/README.md

 `Password: k`

 ## Remark
-The app is deployed for free, so the first login/register may take a few minutes.
+The app is deployed for free, so the first login/register may take a few seconds.

 ## Implemented features
 1. Register / Login